 - Can have quite a strong plastic scent until used for a bit

-Thanks to the price and build quality of this teardrop water punching bag, you know you’ve gotten a good deal when you start working out on the HyrdoBlast.
-Highly favored for it’s durability and striking surface area, you can’t go wrong with the HydroBlast.
+Thanks to the price and build quality of this teardrop water punching bag, you know you’ve got a good deal when you start working out on the HyrdoBlast.
+Highly favored for its durability and striking surface area, you can’t go wrong with the HydroBlast.

 5. Aqua Training Bag – Heavy Punching Bag – Heavy Hitter Option

 Need a bag that is going to be able to put up with a whole lot of abuse?
 You’ll struggle to find a better water punching bag than the Aqua Training Heavy Punching Bag.
 Unlike the Head Hunter mentioned previously, this bag is HUGE!
 While this means you miss out on the natural movement that you can enjoy with the Head Hunter, it makes up for it by allowing incredible surface area and power absorption.
 As is customary with the Aqua Training Heavy Punching Bags, you will find that the outer layer is made of heavy-duty vinyl.

 - Much more forgiving on your joints than sandbags

 - Able to fill up to 190lbs!

 - Easy to store when not in use

 - The size means that it is not a good option for specific head strike training

 Need a bag that you can smash into with everything you’ve got without a concern in the world?
 This is the best choice for you.
 Made of extremely durable material, the Aqua Training Bag (Heavy Bag model) is really something special.
 Not only will this absorb all your punches, but it will also protect you against the typical joint injuries that are possible with sandbags and density issues (making them very hard) caused by smaller water punching bags.